Catch Me If You Can (The Vampire Diaries): Plot

 Elena visits Jeremy, who tries not to kill her.
 Damon arrives, telling Elena he wants to make amends to Jeremy, and they go to the Mystic Grill (where he and Matt are).
 Damon approaches Jeremy, who goes into an isolated storage room.
 Deducing that Kol ordered him to kill Jeremy, Damon warns Elena to keep him away from her brother.
 He follows Jeremy down a passageway under the bar, warning Jeremy that he has been sent to kill him.
 In Shane's study, Rebekah tortures the man (who kills himself by biting off his tongue).
 Although Elena asks Stefan for help, he seems indifferent.
 Jeremy shoots Damon in the head and escapes;

 Kol returns to town and meets Rebekah, who tries to stab him but is stopped by Klaus.
 In the forest Elena unsuccessfully tries to use her feelings to persuade Damon to ignore the compulsion, but he stops when Stefan subdues him.
 Stefan returns Damon to the Salvatore house, imprisoning him and telling him that they can do what they want.
 Elena appears, but Stefan forbids her from seeing Damon.
 When he tells her he does not love her, she says he is lashing out.
 Over dinner with Bonnie her father says that he is going to get help for her, since her magic is out of control.
 At the Gilbert house Klaus says he intends to take Jeremy with him to protect him from Kol, but Elena and Jeremy refuse.
-When Stefan asks Rebekah about the headstone, she asks if he is over Elena; when he says "yes", they make love.
+When Stefan asks Rebekah about the headstone, she asks if he is over Elena; when he says "yes", they have sex.
 At the Gilbert house, Elena and Jeremy plot to kill Kol.